Conflux-Chain/conflux-documentation/docs/core/tutorials/nft-tutorials/whitelists.md

 # Merkle Tree NFT Whitelist on CoreSpace using Hardhat

+This tutorial will guide you through the steps to create, write, and deploy an ERC721 NFT smart contract with a Merkle Tree whitelist on Conflux CoreSpace using Hardhat.
+It will also show you how to use merkletreejs to create the Merkle Tree whitelist.
+For a practical example, please refer to the [Conflux-NFT-MerkleTree-Whitelist](https://github.com/ConfluxDAO/Conflux-NFT-MerkleTree-Whitelist) repository.

+If you are not familiar with Hardhat, please refer to the [Hardhat documentation](https://hardhat.org/getting-started/).

-### Requirements
+### Prerequisites

+Before you start, ensure you have the following:

-- Node.js installed on your system.
+- Node.js installed on your system & Hardhat setup on your machine.
-- A Conflux CoreSpace wallet and access to ConfluxPortal.
+- A Conflux CoreSpace wallet
-- Hardhat setup on your machine.
+- A basic understanding of smart contract development and the Solidity programming language.

 ## Step 1: Setting Up Your Environment